multi-target/RUW/README.md

 We provide one processed dataset:
 Ruw is used for the target stance detection task.
 # Contact info
-Please contact Guantong Liu at lgt@dlmu.edu.cn with any questions.
+Please contact XXX at XXX@XXX with any questions.